 Second, be sure to follow a change control process that documents new requests, which have a way of being tacked onto the original project timeline.
 The next thing you know, the perception is that the project is never wrapping up, when the reality is that three to four weeks of minor requests were added.
 Make sure you close down what was originally agreed upon before you move into the next phase, or make it clear that additional work has been added to the original scope.

 Keep Clarity, Focus and Closure top-of-mind whenever you work with your teams, clients, or executives.
-Another clear and obvious way to add value is to make effective use your online project management software to track project progress and give you and your team real-time insights into how your goals are progressing.
-Upload your project files securely today with a free trial of ProjectManager.com.
-You’ll immediately see your project status with real-time dashboard and determine where you can truly add more value to your org.
+Another clear and obvious way to add value is to make effective use of your online project management software to track project progress and give you and your team real-time insights into how your goals are progressing.
+Upload your project files securely today with a free trial of ProjectManager.
+You’ll immediately see your project status with a real-time dashboard and determine where you can truly add more value to your org.